 Highly scenic, the stretch of State Highway 340 on the east side of Maui has very slow speed limits (15 mph is common), few reflectors and not very many guardrails.
 Your rental car agreement may prohibit you from driving this road.
 Even though this route is shorter as the crow flies to West Maui, you’ll not save any time.
 The road is narrow, rock slides are common, and there are many blind curves which must be taken at 5 mph.

 Your reward will be views of Kahakuloa village and Kahakuloa Head, a 600 foot rock east of the village.
 Please note this road is not recommended for the casual tourist.
 As recently as last year, a vehicle plunged down a 200 foot ravine, killing its local driver and injuring his passenger.
 If you’re squeamish, no worries on foregoing this experience!

 Visitors say “if you can’t find it here, Maui doesn’t have it.”
-Every Saturday 7am – 1pm on the grounds of University of Hawaii Maui College (formerly Maui Community College).
+The Maui swap meet is Saturday 7am – 1pm on the grounds of University of Hawaii Maui College (formerly Maui Community College).
 Ample parking, 50 cent admission.
-Over 200 vendors selling produce, crafts, souvenirs, flowers, food, jewelry, art.
+Over 200 Maui swap meet vendors selling produce, crafts, souvenirs, flowers, food, jewelry, art.
 Many vendors accept credit cards.
 This event is a combination flea market, farmers market and craft fair.
 If you’re staying in a condo, this is where to get great value on groceries.